 - What is the genetic diversity of populations and how isolated are they from each other?

 - What is the timing of divergence and any hybridization events among species?

 The goal of conservation genetics is to document and explain patterns of genetic diversity within species in order to inform conservation efforts and planning.
 As 65% of all cycad species are threatened with extinction, there is an urgent need for this work.
 Projects in Encephalartos and Dioon are underway at The Huntington in collaboration with partners in the Global Conservation Consortium for Cycads.
 We use samples from botanical gardens, including The Huntington, and from native populations in the wild, to estimate patterns of gene flow, genetic variation, and historical demography within threatened species.

 Intern, Volunteer, and Student Research Participation

-A research and educational institution by definition, The Huntington's systematics lab includes interns, volunteers, and students in its research.
-Students from Pasadena City College work in a range of capacities in the lab, from performing basic molecular techniques, such as DNA extraction, to curating collections, to leading research projects into molecular markers of sex in cycads.
+As a research and educational institution, The Huntington’s systematics lab welcomes the contributions of interns, volunteers, and students in its research.
+Students from Pasadena City College have worked in a range of capacities in the lab, from performing basic molecular techniques such as DNA extraction to curating collections and leading research projects into molecular markers of sex in cycads.